 Right-click "Merge Clips".
 There will appear the Merge Clips dialog box.
 Select the needed setting and click "OK".

 Hope you figured out how to merge clips in Premiere Pro.
-Keep in mind that you can do the same in Adobe Creative Cloud Express.
+Keep in mind that you can do the same in Adobe Express.
 The program has a straightforward interface and many handy features.
 In fact, it is best suited for total newbies who strive to learn the ropes of video editing.

 Head to the Adobe Express website.
 Click “Merge your MP4 videos” and register.
 The process is identical both on desktops and mobile devices.
 You need to import your clips and initiate merging.